Disability Service Feedback & Complaints Procedures

 - Complaints of a general nature with the Disability Service;

-- Complaints of a general nature with Trinity College Dublin that may arise.
+- Complaints of a general nature with Trinity College Dublin that may arise;

 Disability Service Feedback & Complaints Procedure

-As well as continually looking for ways to develop and improve our services, we also aim to continue doing the things we do well.
+As well as continually looking for ways to develop and improve our supports, we also aim to continue doing the things we do well.
 You can help us by giving us your feedback through the Annual Student Survey, the Educational Worker Survey, or by directly emailing us.
 You may also use the form below to submit feedback online.